ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v0- initial version- in sandbox/vignettes_old
 v1- in sandbox/vignettes_old
 v2- creates the v2 of the regional_invaded_model in maxent/models.
-Removed gridSearch and used model settings from global instead.
+Removed gridSearch and used model settings from global instead. v3- creates the v3 of the regional_invaded model in maxent/models

-----------_ch1_run_global_MaxEnt_model_ .Rmd----------
+----------_ch1_run_native_regional_MaxEnt_model_ .Rmd----------

 ## About

-This vignette creates all data objects needed to run the global model.
+This vignette creates all data objects needed to run the regional_native model.
 It trains the model and uses various functions to create suitability maps, summary statistics, etc.

 ## Changelog

 v0- initial version- in sandbox/vignettes_old
-v1- in sandbox/vignettes_old. creates v1 of the global model
+v1- in sandbox/vignettes_old
-v2- creates v2 of the global model- changed procedure for global model cross-validation from k-fold random selection to k-fold blocked selection (multiple papers said this was more rigorous)- added blockCV package usage
+v2- creates the v1 of the regional_native_model in maxent/models.
+Removed gridSearch and used model settings from global instead.